DataFire/Integrations/integrations/generated/google_dataproc/README.md

 ### Job
 * Job `object`: A Cloud Dataproc job resource.
-  * driverControlFilesUri `string`: Output-only.
+  * driverControlFilesUri `string`: Output only.
 If present, the location of miscellaneous control files which may be used as part of job setup and handling.
 If not present, control files may be placed in the same location as driver_output_uri.
-  * driverOutputResourceUri `string`: Output-only.
+  * driverOutputResourceUri `string`: Output only.
 A URI pointing to the location of the stdout of the job's driver program.
   * hadoopJob [HadoopJob](#hadoopjob)
   * hiveJob [HiveJob](#hivejob)
   * labels `object`: Optional.
 The labels to associate with this job.
 Label keys must contain 1 to 63 characters, and must conform to RFC 1035 (https://www.ietf.org/rfc/rfc1035.txt).
 Label values may be empty, but, if present, must contain 1 to 63 characters, and must conform to RFC 1035 (https://www.ietf.org/rfc/rfc1035.txt).
 No more than 32 labels can be associated with a job.